KlimaDAO/discord-bots/README.md

 - Updating secrets becomes cumbersome as well.

 Instead, it is much easier to define and rotate secrets through the GitHub Actions secrets.
 We use the `envsubst` tool to achieve this.

+### Multiple Deployments

+Each Docker image is tagged with the GitHub commit SHA, which prevents parallel deployments (`main` and `develop`) from clobbering each other.

+In order for parallel deployments to work, however, the following must be implemented:

+- Define the "default" (non-production) environment variables for the GitHub repository.
+This ensures that any new branches will use non-production variables by default.
+- Create an environment called "main" and define any variables that _differ_ from the default variables.
+At a minimum, this should include:
+  - `DIGITALOCEAN_APP_ID` (or else different branches will be the same DigitalOcean app and clobber each other).
+  - All of the `DISCORD_BOT_*` tokens (or else those bots will be clobbered).